canonical/gh-jira-sync-bot/README.md

   # If label on the issue is not in specified list, this issue will be created as a Bug
   label_mapping:
     enhancement: Story

+  # (Optional) JIRA issue summary customization
+  # Allow to define the JIRA issue summary and eventually format it with the values
+  # of the GH issue
+  # Examples:
+  # to use fixed title "github issue": "github issue"
+  # to use GH issue title: "{issue.title}"
+  # to add prefix "[GitHub]" : "[GitHub] {issue.title}"
+  # to add user in the title: "[issue.user.login] {issue.title}"
+  # See GH issue definition : https://docs.github.com/en/rest/issues/issues?apiVersion=2022-11-28
+  summary: "{issue.title}"
 ```